section-engineering-education/engineering-education/content/articles/can-blockchain-improve-machine-learning-privacy/index.md

 Yet, the training speed of FL tends to be slower due to the limited bandwidth and low computing power available in users' mobile devices.
 It is also difficult to inspect data without having full access to it.
 This brings about problems during the data preprocessing stages.

-So, could blockchain technology help us solve these problems and ensure the privacy is preserved in our machine learning systems?
+So, could blockchain technology help us solve these problems and ensure privacy is preserved in our machine learning systems?

 Let's find out!